deepankchauhan/Pyramids/README.md

 # mario
-This repository consists of very problems, which will create pyramids of different shape and size.
+This repository consists of programs, which will create pyramids of different shape and size.